consulo/consulo-dev.github.io/docs/basics/project_structure.md

 ### Library
 A _library_ is an archive of compiled code (such as JAR files) on which modules depend.
-The Consulo supports three types of libraries:
+The Consulo supports two types of libraries:
-* **Module Library**: the library classes are visible only in this module, and the library information is recorded in the module's `.iml` file.
+* **Module Library**: the library classes are visible only in this module.
-* **Project Library**: the library classes are visible within the project, and the library information is recorded in the project's `.ipr` file or in `.idea/libraries`.
+* **Project Library**: the library classes are visible within the project.

-For more information about libraries, refer to [Library](https://www.jetbrains.com/help/idea/working-with-libraries.html).

 ### SDK
 Every project uses a Software Development Kit (_SDK_).